-Another bus to his route arrived and went, he did not take it.
+My bus arrived and went, I decided not to take it.

-I know none of above explanations can justify my inactivity and there can’t be a justification – I’m to be blamed but one must try to know the root of problem.
-And I have no idea – all I can do is assure you is that lack of sympathy was not the reason.
-I had stayed instead of walking back home as I wanted to see him back to being all right.
-I had constantly debated internally whether I should act but had each time decided to wait a little more and hope that someone else would come forward.
+I know none of the above explanations can justify my inactivity and there can’t be a justification – I’m to be blamed but one must try to know the root of the problem.
+I assure your lack of sympathy was not the reason.
+I missed the bus since I wanted to be sure that he was helped.
+I had constantly debated internally whether I should act but had each time decided to wait and hope that someone else would come forward.

-People had lost interest in him by now, most who had seen the beginning of his breakdown had taken their buses now, and as for new arrivals at stop; he might have been another beggar, sitting on a side of road in his mud-ruined clothes.
+People had lost interest in him by now, most who had seen the beginning of his breakdown had taken their buses now, and as to new arrival at the stop; he might have been another beggar.

 I won’t deny that I was curious – though I will say I was sympathetic first.
-If I was to help him, if it was possible without my needing to know about his tragedy; I wouldn’t have cared to ask the cause of his sadness.
-I had long learned not to give in to my curiosity into other lives.
+If I was to help him, if it was possible without my needing to know about his tragedy; I wouldn’t have asked the cause of his sadness.
+I have learned not to give in to my curiosity about the lives of others.

-He had now decided to lie on his back on the road side itself, not a care for his ruined clothes and papers showed on his face – had almost went stoic, resting his head over his arm which he used as a pillow; though not weeping, his eyes still seemed liquid-y as he looked up at sky at the departing clouds.
-He might as well have given upon life – and was enjoying the calm that is in hopelessness.
+He now lied on his back – had almost gone stoic, resting his head over his hands; though not weeping, his eyes still seemed liquidy as he looked up at the sky at the departing clouds.
+He might as well have given up on life – and was enjoying the calm that is in hopelessness.

 Another bus to his stop had come and left, he hadn’t moved at all.

-I have planned to write a short story about this experience and as I pondered over his sudden behavior with the laptop in my hand, the following words were created in my mind and escaped through my fingers into computer:
+I have planned to write a short story about this experience and as I pondered over his sudden behavior with my laptop in my hand, the following words were created in my mind and escaped through my fingers into the computer: